Anti-tank warfare: Rifles

-Anti-tank rifles were introduced in some armies before the Second World War to provide infantry with a stand-off weapon when confronted with a tank assault.
-The intention was to preserve the morale of the infantry by providing a weapon that could actually defeat a tank.
+Anti-tank rifles were introduced in some armies before the Second World War to provide infantry with a stand-off weapon against a tank assault.
+The intention was to preserve the morale of the infantry by providing a weapon capable of actually defeating a tank.
 Anti-tank rifles were developed in several countries during the 1930s.
-By the beginning of WW2, anti-tank rifle teams could knock out most tanks from a distance of about 500 m, and do so with a weapon that was man-portable and easily concealed.
-Although the AT rifle performance was negated by the increased armor of medium and heavy tanks by 1942, they remained viable against lighter-armored and unarmored vehicles, and against field fortification embrasures.
+By the beginning of WW2, anti-tank rifle teams could knock out most tanks from a distance of about 500 m, using a weapon that was man-portable and easily concealed.
+Although the AT rifle's effectiveness was negated by the increased armor of medium and heavy tanks by 1942, it remained viable against lighter- and unarmored vehicles and against field fortification embrasures.

 Notable examples include the Finnish Lahti L-39 (which was also used as a sniper rifle during the Continuation War), the automatic Japanese Type 97 20 mm anti-tank rifle, the German Panzerbüchse 38, Panzerbüchse 39, the Polish wz.35 and the Soviet 14.5 mm PTRD and PTRS-41.